rwZephyr/AquacultureEmpire/README.md

 You can also call `getTimeState()` to retrieve these values as an object for use in mods or custom event hooks.
+Call `pauseTime()` to halt all in-game timers and `resumeTime()` to continue.
+While paused, day progression, market prices, vessel travel and other timed activities are completely suspended.
+Resuming simply continues each task from the moment it was paused with no time skipped.

 ## Getting Started
 No build steps are required.
 Open `index.html` in any modern web browser to start the game.
 Everything runs locally in the browser.